Batoche National Historic Site of Canada

 There are ticks, mosquitoes, black flies, wasps, bees and other small insects found on site.

-Ticks are found in forests and drop from leaves onto animals and humans.
+Ticks are found in tall grassy areas or wooded areas and drop from leaves or blades of grass onto animals and humans.
 They are tiny, brownish/red in color and looks like a little beetle.
 They bite through the skin and attach themselves.
 Infection from ticks may be harmful.

 - Wear long sleeve shirts and pants.
 If wearing shorts and short-sleeve shirts check for ticks periodically.